konspyre/TinyMotion/README.md

 A battery powered, remote motion sensor.

+Note: A PCB version of TinyMotion is being planned, but feel free to make your own if you wish!
+(After all, the PCB might end up running out of bubblegum -- forever)

 ### Features

 * 8 second heartbeat (periodic check-ins let you know if the chip is still alive and kicking).